FanzOfLenaZavaroni/FanzOfLenaZavaroni.github.io/my-collections/_posts/television/opportunity-knocks/1975-11-17-opportunity-knocks.md

 maintitle: Opportunity Knocks
 subtitle: Episode 16.8
 description: Lena sponsored her parents Victor and Hilda on the show under the name The Zavaronis.
+media: Thames Television
+post_description: Lena sponsored her parents Victor and Hilda on the show under the name The Zavaronis.
 categories: [Thames Television, Opportunity Knocks]
 ---